University

 Summary

-The Master of Public Health (MPH) is a professionally focused postgraduate qualification that equips you with the knowledge and practical skills to improve population health and address public health challenges.
+The Master of Public Health (MPH) is a professionally focused postgraduate degree that equips you with the knowledge and practical skills to improve population health and address public health challenges in Aotearoa New Zealand, and globally.

-With a strong applied component—either through a work-integrated practicum or a research-based project—you will be work-ready and able to critically apply your skills to real-world public health issues in Aotearoa New Zealand and globally.
+With a strong applied component—either through a work-integrated practicum or a research-based project— this master's degree programme equips you to be work-ready and able to critically apply your skills to real-world public health issues.

 Entry criteria